 A breast lift procedure, or a mastopexy, raises and firms the breasts by removing excess skin and tightening the surrounding tissue for more youthful, naturally-shaped breasts.
 Incisions are placed around the nipple and may extend from the nipple to the inframammary crease, which is the place where the breast meets the chest.

 If you are unhappy with the appearance of your breasts, or your breasts are asymmetric, then you should consider breast lift surgery.
 Are your breasts pendulous but adequate size, or do your breasts lack firmness and are relatively small?
-Do you have a nipple or areola which points downward below the breast?
-Do you have breasts which are not equal in size or shape?
-Have you finished with child birth and breastfeeding?
+Do you have a nipple or areola which points down below the breast?
+Do you have breasts that are not equal in size or shape?
+Have you finished with childbirth and breastfeeding?
 If yes is your answer to these questions, you might be a good candidate for the breast lift.